baturayfuruncu/dsa210-trump-tariff-stock/README.md

 Overall, these results support the idea that while tariff-related Twitter activity may contribute to increased market uncertainty, its predictive power is limited and should be interpreted in the context of broader market dynamics.

+#### Robustness Check: Standardized Ridge Regression

+To account for differences in feature scale and to reduce potential multicollinearity, a standardized Ridge regression model was also applied.
+The Ridge model produced nearly identical performance metrics (R² ≈ 0.35) compared to the baseline linear regression, indicating that the results are robust to regularization and feature scaling.

+In the standardized model, trading volume remained the dominant predictor of market volatility, while tariff-related tweet count retained a small but positive coefficient.
+This suggests that tariff-related Twitter activity may contribute marginally to market uncertainty, but overall volatility is primarily driven by broader market activity.